 On the left, the load is too heavy, and the balance of the system gets thrown out-of-whack.

 On the right, the load is kept lighter than the capacity, thus we have a healthy system.

-To prevent and/or alleviate knee pain, we have to work on decreasing the load (losing weight if overweight, reducing mileage and/or frequency of long runs, focusing on fixing bad posture, etc.) and also on increasing the capacity!
+To prevent and/or alleviate knee pain, we have to work on decreasing the load (reducing mileage and/or frequency of long runs, focusing on fixing bad posture, etc.) and also on increasing the capacity!
 How do we increase the capacity?
 Well that’s a good question!
 Before we dive into that, we need to develop an understanding of why a muscle or ligament loses capacity in the first place.

 How does a muscle or tissue lose capacity?